bot-app/trading/docs/strategy-advanced.md

 ```

 !!!
 Note
-    You should make sure to implement proper version control (like a git repository) alongside this, as freqtrade will not keep historic versions of your strategy, so it's up to the user to be able to eventually roll back to a prior version of the strategy.
+    You should make sure to implement proper version control (like a git repository) alongside this, as trading will not keep historic versions of your strategy, so it's up to the user to be able to eventually roll back to a prior version of the strategy.

 ## Derived strategies